svkucheryavski/pcv/README.md

 The next parameter (shown as 20 in the examples above) is a number of principal components in case of PCA/PCR models or number of latent variables in PLS model.
 Number of components must be large enough, larger than the expected optimal number.
 In case of PCA use components which explain at least 99% of the data.

 Next two parameters with logical values define if the predictors must be mean centered and/or standardized.
 By default `Center` is set to `true` and `Scale` is set to  `false` as in the examples above.
-Regardless which settings you use the resulted PV-set will be in original units (uncentered and unstandardized), so you can compare it directly with calibration set.
+Regardless which settings you use, the resulted PV-set will be in original units (uncentered and unstandardized), so you can compare it directly with calibration set.

 Finally, the last parameter defines how to split the rows of the training set.
 The split is similar to cross-validation splits, as PCV is based on cross-validation.
 This parameter can have the following values: